|

 South West.

-non-stopping train from London with
+non-stopping train service from London to York.

-• Yorkshire cheeses - traditional
+••Yorkshire cheeses -

-cows' and ewes' cheeses from Wensleydale, Swaledale and others.
+traditional cheeses from Wensleydale, Swaledale and others.

-• Yorkshire pudding - a big tender 'pudding' of
+••Yorkshire pudding - a big tender 'pudding' of

 baked batter served with roast beef and gravy... bigger and

-tastier than Yorkshire puds elsewhere.
+better than Yorkshire pud elsewhere.

 |